Calinpet/Calinpet/README.md

 ### Hi there 👋

-My name is Calin Petrut and i am a full stack developer, currently in progress of graduating General Assembly bootcamp, working with Javascript, jQuery, HTML, CSS, NodeJS and Express.
+My name is Calin Petrut and i am a full stack developer, currently in progress of graduating General Assembly bootcamp, working with Javascript, jQuery, HTML5, CSS3, NodeJS and Express.
 My previous career was in hospitality: I have a college degree in
 International Hotel Business Management.
 I've been in interships in Belgium, Spain and USA.
 This journey took me from bartending to all departments of a hotel, ending up managing a Hilton hotel restaurant in Alexandria to Assistant Food&Beverage Director and Events Manager, for the Hilton hotel in my hometown in Romania.
 I was always a creative type of person which I've tried to implement in all aspects of my hospitality career.